 (2) Enter BIOS setup program.
-Go to the Tools menu to select EZ Flash2 and press <Enter> to enable it.
+Go to the Tools menu then select EZ Flash2 and press <Enter>.

 You can switch between drives by pressing <Tab> before the correct file is found.
 Then press <Enter>.

 4. When the correct BIOS file is found, EZ Flash 2 performs the BIOS update process and automatically reboots the system when done.